Quick Start Setup Guide - WAN Forwarding

 Once you have created the Site, it is time to add the network and associate a policy.

-Click "Add Network".
-Enter network name and WAN IP address.
-If you are using a Dynamic DNS service, you can enter your domain name instead.
-Select policy and click the check mark to register the network.
-Finalize by clicking "Save".
+Click 'Add Network.'
+Enter the network name and WAN IP address.
+If you are using a Dynamic DNS service, enter your domain name instead.
+Select a policy and click the checkmark to register the network.
+Finalize by clicking 'Save.'

 Step 2: Configure Network to ScoutDNS